aura-nw/docs/docs/overview/start/wallet.md

   <img src="/img/tutorial/profile.png" width="600px"/>
 </figure>

-### 2. Experimental Testnet: Halo
+### 1. Stable Testnet: Serenity

-Target users: `Validators`, `Security Researcher`, `Developer`
+Target users: `App Developer`.

-***Halo*** testnet is open for external validators.
-We also plan to do all client testing, security and performance benchmarking on Halo as well.
-Thus we do not recommend users to run application on this network as the network might be unstable and reset on a regular basis.
+***Serenity*** testnet is determined to be fairly stable with a minimum validator set.
+Users who want to get the first hand experience in Aura should try with this network.
+Serenity is publicly open to DAPP builders through public RPC endpoints.
+However, it is not open for external validators.

 :::info
-Use this [Script](https://jsfiddle.net/eledra/g34qhdn6/) to add the `Aura Halo Testnet` chain to your wallet browser extension.
+Use this [Script](https://jsfiddle.net/eledra/kc6yhLpz/) to add the `Aura Serenity Testnet` chain to your wallet browser extension.

-If you are not intended to run an Aura Node, don't bother with Halo testnet.
 :::

 ## III.
 Create Aura Wallet